zen4ever/django-avatar-crop/README.md

-For those who tired of deailing with user avatar pictures.

-Django-cropper is a simple django application to allow users to crop upload their avatar, and crop it to perfect square shape right after uploading.

-It has Avatar model which stores both original version (rescaled to width specified in CROPPER_ORIGINAL_WIDTH) and cropped version.
-Cropped version then can be easily scaled to any size using PIL, or excellent sorl-thumbnail application.
+This is a simple application, which adds ability to crop your avatar images and works with django-avatar.

+If you choose to crop your current avatar, it will create a new Avatar model from the cropped image, and will make it your primary avatar